2020 Kaiser Permanente Medicare Part D formulary Kaiser Permanente and affiliated pharmacies

 A standard decision will be made within 72 hours.
 For exception requests, the timeframe begins when your doctor or other prescriber provides a supporting statement.

-An expedited decision will be made within 24 hours.
+An expedited (fast) decision will be made within 24 hours.
 For exception requests, the timeframe begins when your doctor or other prescriber provides a supporting statement.

 What if my request for an expedited decision isn’t approved?

-An expedited decision will only be allowed if your doctor confirms that waiting 72 hours could seriously harm your health.
+An expedited (fast) decision will only be allowed if your doctor confirms that waiting 72 hours could seriously harm your health.

 If your request for an expedited decision isn’t approved, we’ll make our decision in the standard 72-hour time frame.